-Although student's memory declined across the board, when time delays grew longer, the decline was much greater for sounds and began as early as four to eight seconds after being exposed to them.
+Over time, their memory of what happened faded over time.
+It’s naturally what happens to humans.
+BUT the decline was much greater for sounds and began as early as four to eight seconds after being exposed to them.

-Our minds are wired to excel at visual and tactile memory, but not auditory memory.
-On a practical level, this is good to keep in mind when you are trying to commit something to memory, or help others do the same.
+It turns out that our brains are wired to excel at visual and tactile memory, but not auditory memory.
+In layman’s terms, we’re great at remembering what we see and touch, but not so much with what we hear.
+This is something worth keeping in mind when trying to commit something to memory, or when trying to help others do the same.

 Encoding information as symbolic visuals in your imagination is a common technique used by memory competition participants.
 Joshua Foer, author of Moonwalking with Einstein, describes how in his popular TED talk.